thomasjbradley/markbot-server/README.md

 $github_api_key = 'GITHUB_API_KEY';
 ```

-*The GitHub API key is used to get username of the person who submitted the pull request.*
+*The GitHub API key is used to get the username of the person who submitted the pull request.*

 ☛ `user-map.example.php` — Rename to just `user-map.php`.
 Fill with mappings of GitHub usernames to Canvas user IDs.